ganbarodigital/ts-lib-augment/README.md

 ### What Are Protocols and Extensions?

 An _extension_ is functionality that has been added to a pre-existing type definition.
 A _protocol_ is a description of an _extension_.
-We use _protocols_ at runtime to
+We use _protocols_ at compile-time to make sure a function or method parameter has the functionality we need, and we use _protocols_ at runtime to detect and access optional functionality.

 Here's a concrete example: